Michigan

 - Right to opt out of profiling that produces legal or similarly significant effects

-The proposal would also require businesses to honor opt-out preference signals, such as Global Privacy Control, when sent with a consumer's consent.
+The bill would also require businesses to honor opt-out preference signals, such as Global Privacy Control, when sent with a consumer's consent.

 Consent Requirements